My Story: Part 6

 We’d been financially obliterated and that takes a while to recover from.
 We were putting everything we made back into the business.
 At the same time we were trying to buy basic furniture for our house.

-The funny thing is I still haven’t told you the craziest part.
+I still haven’t told you the best part.

 It’s the story of what finally exposed and ended the insanity we’d created and woke me up to a better way of being.

-I’ll tell you that tomorrow.
+I’ll tell you that tomorrow, it'll be the last installment.
 Thanks again for reading my story.

 Looking for some Kimchi inspiration?
 Look no further, these Sweet Potato Fries topped with our Vegan Kimchi is a simple dish packed with delicious flavor.